eclipse-hono/hono/site/content/api/Event-API.md

 # Well-known event message types

 Hono defines *well-known* events that are of a specific *content-type*.
-In the following these events (currently one) are specified in detail.
+In the following these events are specified in detail.

 ## Empty notification